9 Ways To Improve Results Through Trading Psychology

 A past trade should have no effect on future trades.
 The market doesn’t care if you just won, lost, or sat on the sidelines.
 It will keep on doing its business regardless.

-Another way action bias affects us is with market conditions.
+Another way action bias affects us is with financial market conditions.
 If yesterday was volatile we often come into the next day with strong biases expecting another day like yesterday.
-We may expect a big move to come anytime, even though the market is moving quietly today.
+We may expect a big move to come anytime, even though the financial market is moving quietly today.
 Similarly, if the price has been quiet the last few days and today there are huge moves, we often feel ill-equipped to adapt to the new environment.
 We are taking recent events and then forming expectations about what should happen today based on those pasts events.
 That may work sometimes, but not always.
 Be open to whatever the market is providing, instead of thinking today is going to be like yesterday.

 Some ways to help quell this bias are: